Tuition and Fee Exemption for the Child(ren) of a Disabled Veteran

 THE APPLICATION PROCESS FOR THIS BENEFIT IS NOW ONLINE THROUGH SCHOLAR TRACK.
 BEGINING NOVEMBER 1, 2017 WE WILL NO LONGER HAVE OR ACCEPT A PAPER APPLICATION.
 ALL STUDENTS USING THIS BENEFIT ARE ENCOURAGED TO CREATE AN ACCOUNT ON SCHOLAR TRACK.
 YOU MUST UPLOAD SUPPORTING DOCUMENTS (Student's Birth Certificate with veteran parent listed OR adpotion paperwork with Veteran parent listed OR Report of Birth Abroad with veteran parent listed.)
 We also will need proof of veteran's active duty wartime serivce and proof of service connected disability.

 The biological or legally adopted child(ren) of eligible disabled Indiana veterans may be eligible for Tuition and Fee Exemption at any state-supported post-secondary school or university in the State of Indiana.
-All students must submit a copy of their birth certificate or adoption papers with their application.
-Applications submitted without the appropriate documentation will be returned to the student.
+All students must upload a copy of their birth certificate or adoption papers with their online application.
+Applications submitted without the appropriate documentation will be put on a hold status and notification will be sent to the student stating what documents are missing.
 The child must have been legally adopted.
 Age restriction for adoption may apply depending when the veteran initially entered the military.

 The veteran must have served on active duty in the U.S. Armed Forces during a period of wartime, or performed duty equally hazardous that was recognized by the award of a service, campaign or expeditionary medal of the United States (the military discharge must reflect that medal) Residency, Adoption, usage rules, etc may vary between Old Law and New Law rules.
 ACTIVE DUTY : C 21-14-1-2.3